Continuous-variable QKD over 50km commercial fiber: Results

-The 24 hour continuous test results in the Xi'an network for secret key rates and excess noises are shown in Fig. 4~(a), where the average excess noise of our system is $4\%$.
-The secret key rate is $8.8$~{\rm kbps} in the asymptotic limit, while the key rate is $5.2$~{\rm kbps} in finite-size regime (details can be found in Sec.
-II of the Supplemental Material).
-The continuous test results in the Guangzhou network for the secret key rate is $8.7$~{\rm kbps} in the asymptotic limit and $7.3$~{\rm kbps} in the finite-size regime (detailed in Sec.
-III of the Supplemental Material).
+The 24 hour continuous test results in the Xi'an network for secret key rates and excess noises are shown in Fig.~4, where the average excess noise of our system is $4\%$ $SNU$.
+It should be noticed that the composable security which can help building up a more complete analysis under a practical environment can be carried out in further work.
+The secret key rate is $7.57$~{\rm kbps} in the asymptotic limit, while the key rate is $5.91$~{\rm kbps} in finite-size regime (details can be found in Appendix.E).
+The average reconciliation efficiency is 0.9501 with an average SNR of 0.0295 in our continuous test in Guangzhou.
+The continuous test results in the Guangzhou network for the secret key rate is $7.43$~{\rm kbps} in the asymptotic limit and $5.77$~{\rm kbps} in the finite-size regime (detailed in Appendix.E).
 Due to the feedback procedure, this CV-QKD system can run continuously for long periods of time automatically.